MapleNSteel/AckermannSteeringMPC/README.md

 1. A simplified Ackermann steering model simulation in V-Rep
 2. A general framework for a curvilinear-coordinate system, and Matlab scripts for generating required functions
 3. A general framework for linear model predictive control:
-  a) A specific Linear Model Predictive Controller for trajectory tracking based on spatial reformulation for the simulated ackermann steering vehicle
+  a) A Linear Model Predictive Controller for trajectory tracking based on spatial reformulation for the simulated ackermann steering vehicle, with input and state constraints
+  b) An mRPI (minimal Robust Poisitvely Invariant) set computation code in matlab, for determining robust constraints       whilst accounting for noise
-  b) A specific PID Controller for trajectory tracking
+  b) A PID Controller for trajectory tracking